gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

     a system user needs to exist (we recommend `gitswarm`), and the public key needs to be installed in Git Fusion/p4d for that user.

-1.  **Verify the SSH key fingerprint**
+1.  **Verify the SSH key works**

-    This step "activates" the key for use by GitSwarm.
     Run this step from the GitSwarm server.

     ```bash
 ssh git@gf_host